zhangzhefang-github/my-rag-app/README.md

 ## Overview

 A simple Retrieval Augmented Generation (RAG) system built with FastAPI and Streamlit.
-It combines efficient semantic retrieval using Sentence Transformers and FAISS with pluggable Large Language Model (LLM) backends for answering questions based on your documents, featuring structured citations and multi-turn conversation history.
+It combines efficient semantic retrieval using Sentence Transformers and FAISS, **optional reranking** using Cross-Encoders, with pluggable Large Language Model (LLM) backends for answering questions based on your documents, featuring structured citations and multi-turn conversation history.

-**Current Status (Sprint 2 Complete):** Chunk-based retrieval with **structured citations** is implemented.
-The system chunks documents, indexes chunks, retrieves relevant chunks, formats context for the LLM, and generates an answer with inline `[index]` markers and a separate list of `Citation` objects.
-The Streamlit UI correctly displays these citations and maintains conversation history with citations.
+**Current Status (Sprint 2 + Reranker):** Chunk-based retrieval with structured citations and **optional reranking** is implemented.
+The system chunks documents, indexes chunks, retrieves relevant chunks (with optional reranking), formats context for the LLM, and generates an answer with inline `[index]` markers and a separate list of `Citation` objects.
+The Streamlit UI correctly displays these citations and maintains conversation history.

 ## Project Structure